 How to Complain

-The quickest way to get a problem sorted out is to speak to the person who you normally contact.
+Initially, you should get in touch the person who is your normal contact.
 This might be a social worker, key worker, teacher or foster parent.
-Hopefully they can get things put right.

 Swindon Borough Council